crunchy-tf/crunchy-tf/README.md

 ### About Me:

-- 🔭 I’m currently working on my learning more about MCP and making custom AI solutions
+- 🔭 I’m currently working on MCP and making custom AI solutions
 - 👨‍💻 All of my projects are available at [ayoubdhaouadi.com](https://www.ayoubdhaouadi.com)
 - 📫 How to reach me: **contact@ayoubdhaouadi.com**
 - 📄 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/ayoub-dhaouadi-eng/)